joseph-dickison20/namd/README.txt

 The run.sh script is the sbatch script.
 The number of steps you want to perform is controlled by the loop in run.sh.
 Writing the updated coordinates to a new input file for your ES code can be done in either main.py or within run.sh.
+Cleanup unnecessary files after a run using cleanup.sh.